 As someone who’s found the way (read the full story below), I feel you.
 I do.
 I know you need to create that oasis of stability to help you carry on with your life.
 Alive, free and full of energy.

 I’m Gosia, an artist, meditation convert, and nature lover based in perpetually changing London.
-Wanting others to stay positive in this racing world, I’ve set out on a mission to inject the feelings of hope and courage through my art.
+Wanting others to stay positive in this racing world, I’ve set out to inject the feelings of hope and courage through my art.

-Art is not just pretty pictures.
+Art isn’t just pretty pictures.
 It’s a place for human connection and a way to translate your deepest feelings into a beautiful, meaningful object.
 With art you can build a safe space for focus and nurture.
 I’m here to help you create it in your life and your home.

 From colourful paintings to handmade prints, my art has a unique and sophisticated quality.
 The original style I invented is influenced by my travels, love of nature and Asian aesthetic.
 Think: vibrant, balanced, light, detailed and airy… Since my MFA and studies in Valencia, I’ve exhibited internationally and collaborated on interesting projects.
 My works have found a permanent home in private and corporate collections across Europe, America, and Asia (e.g. ING Bank, The Embassy of China).
 I also was privileged to receive The Passion For Freedom and Bax Family Fine Art prizes.